-Hampshire is recognised as one of the most successful economies in the UK and has the largest sub-regional economy in the south east of England, with economic output totalling \pm 50 billion.
-Southern England enjoys the largest business population in the UK, and the finance and business sector in Hampshire and the Isle of Wight is worth around \pm 4.5 billion.
+Hampshire is recognised as one of the most successful economies in the UK and has the largest sub-regional economy in the south east of England, with economic output totalling £50 billion.
+Southern England enjoys the largest business population in the UK, and the finance and business sector in Hampshire and the Isle of Wight is worth around £4.5 billion.

 The city also boasts Premier League football, world-class sailing and international cricket.
-It has a wealth of live music venues, theatres and exhibitions, with ambitious plans to become UK City of Culture in 2025.
+It has a wealth of live music venues, theatres and exhibitions, and was shortlisted for UK City of Culture 2025.
 The city's historic walls and old town bring to life Southampton's rich maritime heritage, with major redevelopments complementing this and bringing new leisure, retail and employment opportunities into the heart of the city.